VisualOps/book/app_management/import.md

 # Import Existing VPC

-Should you wish to import an existing VPC start by selecing the "Import VPC" button.
+You can import an existing VPC by selecing the "Import VPC" button.
 It's the blue button loacted at the top left of the global dashboard.

 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/import%20vpc.png)